ConEmu/ConEmu.github.io/en/BashOnWindows.md

 So, if keys are not working properly, it may mean that application expects another mode of ‘App Keys’.
-The solution is simple: just LeftClick the ‘Terminal modes’ [StatusBar](StatusBar.html) column and change ‘AppKeys’ mode!
+The solution is simple: just LeftClick the ‘Terminal modes’ [StatusBar](StatusBar.html) column and change ‘AppKeys’ mode.

 You may change Task startup defaults with [-new_console](https://conemu.github.io/en/NewConsole.html#syntax) switch.
-Just add to your command:
+Just add to your [Task](Tasks.html) command:

 * `-new_console:p5` to enable ‘XTerm’ *and* ‘AppKeys’;
 * `-new_console:p1` to enable ‘XTerm’ *without* ‘AppKeys’.